moveit/moveit.ros.org/documentation/plugins/index.markdown

 *moveit_sensor_manager::MoveItSensorManager*

-This plugin is used to integrade sensores into the planning process.
+This plugin is used to integrate sensores into the planning process.
 Defined in: [sensor_manager.h](https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_core/sensor_manager/include/moveit/sensor_manager/sensor_manager.h)

 ### Usage

 Holds information of sensors e.g.: The maximum distance along the Z axis at which observations can be executed.
 It can point a sensor towards a particular point in space.
 This may require executing a trajectory, but it may or may not execute that trajectory.
 If it does not, it returns it as part of the sensor_trajectory.
 This is the recommended behaviour, since the caller of this function can perform checks on the safety of the trajectory.
-The function returns true on success (either completing execution succesfully or computing a trajecotory successufully)
+The function returns true on success (either completing execution successfully or computing a trajecotory successfully)

 ### Concrete Implementation